 - Front doors have storage nooks with Teflon-coated umbrellas

 Up front, the Ghost's dashboard is an imposing array of wood and chrome.
-There's an iDrive-like controller that shows the influence of Rolls-Royce owner BMW, but other similarities are few.
+There's an iDrive-like controller that shows the influence of Rolls-Royce owner BMW.
 Technological features include a navigation system with graphics similar to BMW's latest version of iDrive, a head-up display and a 16-speaker stereo with full USB/iPod integration.
 Interior features include:

 - Recessed backseat sits well behind the door openings, meaning many passengers would require a hand to make a graceful exit